Clybius/ComfyUI-Latent-Modifiers/README.md

 * Rescale: Scales the CFG by comparing the standard deviation to the existing latent to dynamically lower the CFG.

-* Extra Noise: Adds extra noise in the middle of the diffusion process, akin to how sharpness sharpens the noise.
+* Extra Noise: Adds extra noise in the middle of the diffusion process to conditioning, and do the inverse operation on unconditioning, if chosen.

 * Contrast: Adjusts the contrast of the conditioning, can lead to more pop-style results.
 Essentially functions as a secondary CFG slider for stylization, without changing subject pose and location much, if at all.

+* Combat CFG Drift: As we increase CFG, the mean will slightly drift away from 0.
+This subtracts the mean or median of the latent.
+Can lead to potentially sharper and higher frequency results, but may result in discoloration.

+* Divisive Norm: Normalizes the latent using avg_pool2d, and can reduce noisy artifacts, due in part to features such as sharpness.

+* Spectral Modulation: Converts the latent to frequencies, and clamps higher frequencies while boosting lower ones, then converts it back to an image latent.
+This effectively can be treated as a solution to oversaturation or burning as a result of higher CFG values, while not touching values around the median.

 ### Tonemapping Methods Explanation:
 * Reinhard: <p>Uses the reinhard method of tonemapping (from comfyanonymous' ComfyUI Experiments) to clamp the CFG if the difference is too strong.